 We've decided upon the geographic diversity of each school by looking at where matriculated undergraduates lived before they attended college.

-Less than 10% of the students attending Bowdoin College come from within Maine.
-This puts Bowdoin's level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #45.
+About 10.8% of the students attending Bowdoin College come from within Maine.
+This puts Bowdoin's level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #53.

 Learn About Nationwide Geographic Diversity

 The undergraduate student body is split among 43 states (may include Washington D.C.), as shown in the chart below.

 There is a mid sized group of about 110 international students at Bowdoin College representing at least 23 countries.
 Go to the Bowdoin International Student Page for more information.